abhisekpadhi/abhisekpadhi/README.md

 - 🔭 I’m currently working on - Exploring edtech market.
 - 🌱 I’m currently learning - How to build, run & scale startups.
 - 👯 I’m looking to collaborate on - User research to understand pain points around e-learning and e-teaching.
-- 🤔 I’m looking for help with building products for 500MN+ students and teachers in India.
 - 💬 Ask me about [Product & Platform Engineering](https://www.linkedin.com/in/abhisekpadhi/)
 - 📫 How to reach me: `abhisek@padhi.io`
 - 😄 Pronouns: `he/him`